hamzafoy/greenhavencemeterymgmt/readme.md

 * **Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)**

+* **Visualize data in a graph, chart, or other visual representation of data - displaying data in a table**

 <hr>

 <div  id='id-section3'/>